AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

 - Advanced analytics and ML model training:

   **Azure Databricks** is used to train a machine learning model to predict vehicle battery failure, based on historic information.
-It saves a trained model locally for batch predictions, and deploys a model and scoring web service to **Azure Kubernetes Service** or **Azure Container Instances** for real-time predictions.
+It saves a trained model locally for batch predictions, and deploys a model and scoring web service to **Azure Kubernetes Service (AKS)** or **Azure Container Instances (ACI)** for real-time predictions.
 Azure Databricks also uses the **Spark Cosmos DB connector** to pull down each day's trip information to make batch predictions on battery failure and store the predictions in the maintenance container.

 - Fleet management web app, security, and monitoring: